XinFinOrg/XDCMonitor/README.md

 ### How Credentials Are Handled

-1. **Environment Variables**: All sensitive credentials (like Telegram bot tokens) are stored in the `.env` file, which is excluded from Git.
+1. **Environment Variables**: All sensitive credentials (like Telegram bot tokens and InfluxDB tokens) are stored in the `.env` file, which is excluded from Git.

 2. **Centralized Credential Storage**: Telegram credentials are only stored in the NestJS backend's environment, not in Grafana configuration.